shueho/BioDataTools/README.md

 ### 5.01 `GenoSpider`

-**Function Description:** Genome data crawler; detailed explanation can be found in the master's thesis!
+**Function Description:** Genomic data crawler.
+If you have any questions or encounter any bugs, please contact the author via email!

 **Parameter Description:**